Post Updated September 2021

 These challenges are common for women of any age undergoing breast cancer treatment, but may be especially difficult for young women.
 This is a good time to bond with friends and remain open to dating if you’re single.

 No matter your status, there will be different relationship challenges because of your diagnosis.
 Give it time and seek the support you need to cope with the emotional stress.

 In your 20s and 30s, you’re starting and growing your career.
 Going through treatment doesn’t have to be the end of your career—many patients are able to work through their treatment.

-You may have young children still at home that require a lot of your time and energy.
-You have to navigate how to talk to your kids about your illness, and you and your spouse may need to redefine roles at home.
+You may still have young children at home that require a lot of your time and energy.
+You will have to navigate how to talk to your kids about your illness, and you and your spouse may need to redefine roles at home.
 It’s okay to ask for help from friends, family, and neighbors as you go through treatments.

 Coping with Breast Cancer at a Young Age

 Having breast cancer at a young age can feel lonely.
 You will share many of the same struggles as other women going through the same illness, but you’ll also have your own unique challenges.